Updated: OSHA Issues General Guidance on Returning to WorkJuly 7, 2020

 The guidance also provides answers to employers’ frequently asked questions, which are summarized below.
 The answers provided by OSHA are based on Federal OSHA Standards, which may differ from other federal, state and local laws.

 - Worksite COVID-19 Testing.
 OSHA permits employers to conduct worksite COVID-19 testing, “if applied in a transparent manner applicable to all employees (i.e., non-retaliatory).”
 Employers should be “cautious” about negative test results due to “limitations of current testing capabilities.”
 Accordingly, employers should not presume that individuals who test negative present no hazard to others.
+OSHA recommends that workers tell their supervisors if they have tested positive for COVID-19 so that employers can take steps, such as cleaning and disinfection, to protect other workers.

 - Temperature Checks and Health Screening.
 OSHA permits temperature checks or other health screenings of workers “if applied in a transparent manner applicable to all employees (i.e., non-retaliatory).”
 These measures may include daily in-person or virtual “symptom checks,” health questionnaires, self-checks and self-questionnaires, and should comply with the requirements of the Americans with Disabilities Act, which are discussed in our recent memorandum.